SKIN CANCER

 How is Skin Cancer Treated?

 While SRT has shown promising results for treating skin cancer, it is important to note that it may not be suitable for all patients.
-Those with more advanced or aggressive skin cancers may require a combination of treatments, including surgery and chemotherapy.
+Those with more advanced or aggressive skin cancers may require a combination of treatments, including.
 It is crucial to consult with a medical professional who can diagnose and recommend an appropriate treatment plan for each patient’s unique circumstance.
 Overall, early detection and treatment are key in combating skin cancer and ensuring the best possible outcome for patients.

 Better skin cancer treatment alternatives now available.